Eelis/GrappleMap/README.md

 Absolutely!
 There is *way* too much grappling technique for me to do this by myself, so nothing would please me more than to see the GrappleMap become a collaborative effort.

-The transition editor is minimalistic but gets the job done, is easy to build on Linux, and a cross-compiled Windows package can be found [here](http://eel.is/GrappleMap/windows-packages/).
-It is certainly my intention to make the tools usable by non-techies, though collaboration through Github does involve version control, and editing the database text file does require a decent text editor...
-Eventually I'll probably make the editor either a Qt application, or make it run in the browser, or both.
-In any case, documentation for the editor is [here](https://github.com/Eelis/GrappleMap/blob/master/doc/editing.md).

-Note that unless you work on one of the areas where GrappleMap coverage is still very sparse (such as takedowns or leg locks), adding content will not merely be a matter of *adding* transitions, but will also very likely involve reworking or tweaking existing transitions and positions, to reflect a more refined understanding of the different angles, dynamics, and controls around the area in question.
-But that is to be expected: every part of the map is fair game for refinement at all times.

-Anyway, I hang out in #grapplemap on Freenode IRC.
-Do [drop by](https://webchat.freenode.net/) or mail me at grapplemap@contacts.eelis.net, I'll gladly help people get going.
+Fire up the [editor](http://eel.is/GrappleMap/editor/), read its [manual](https://github.com/Eelis/GrappleMap/blob/master/doc/web-editor.md), and have a go.
+If you get stuck, [drop by](https://webchat.freenode.net/) in #grapplemap on Freenode IRC or mail me at grapplemap@contacts.eelis.net.

 ### Can I help improve the software/website?

 Absolutely!
-For ideas for things you could work on, see the [todo list](todo.txt).
+For ideas for things you could work on, see the [todo list](doc/todo.txt).